offmywave011/masterconcrete/Getting-started.md

     </application>

-Please, make sure that you inserted the key as it is in the license file - with all line breaks.
+Please make sure that you inserted the exact key as it is stated in the license file - with all line breaks.

 ## Initialize SDK

-Scanbot SDK must be initialized before usage.
-Add following line to your `Application` class:
+The Scanbot SDK must be initialized before usage.
+Add the following line to your `Application` class:

     @Override
     public void onCreate() {